union-imgcross icon

 • Contracts can be agreed upon verbally or in writing.
 You must specify if a Collective Labour Agreement (CAO) applies in the employment contract.

 After three consecutive temporary contracts or three years of temporary contracts, an employee must be offered a permanent contract.
-Unless additional agreements have been established in the CAO, this is the case.
+This is the case unless additional agreements have been established in the CAO.

 Within one month of starting work, the employer must sign an employment contract that includes details of at least the following conditions that apply to the employee: